wiggitywhitney/vibe_practice/docs/journal/engineering-journal.md

 - Familiarize with test-driven development approach being used in the project
 - Study existing components for code style and conventions
 - Explore React 19 features that could be leveraged in the project

+---
+*(Augmented Entry)*

+### Accomplishments

+- **Application Integration & Refinement (Task 7):**
+  - Successfully integrated `SpiderImage` and `SurpriseSpider` components into `App.jsx`, ensuring conditional rendering based on `selectSpiderType` and correct passing of `rainbowWidth`.
+  - Resolved issues with `rainbowWidth` calculation by implementing `React.forwardRef` in the `Rainbow` component, allowing `App.jsx` to correctly obtain the Rainbow's `offsetWidth`.
+This fixed the bug where spiders were rendered with 0 width.
+  - Verified that `AddSpiderButton` correctly toggles spider visibility and updates its text.
+  - Confirmed that the `Rainbow` component's opacity changes as expected when a spider is present.
+  - Cleaned up debugging `console.log` statements from `App.jsx`, `SpiderImage.jsx`, and `SurpriseSpider.jsx`.
+  - All functional requirements for Task 7 (Implement Main App Component Integration) were completed and verified.
+- **Task Management:**
+  - Added a new task (Task 13: Refine `AddSpiderButton` styling) to address the button overlapping the `SurpriseSpider` image and to make its background transparent.
+  - Marked Task 7 as "done".
+- **Version Control:**
+  - Synced all changes related to Task 7 completion, Jest configuration, and new task addition to the remote repository.
+The commit message was: "feat: Complete app integration and add button styling task".

+### Current State

+- **Application Functionality:**
+  - The main application integrates all core components (`Rainbow`, `AddSpiderButton`, `SpiderImage`, `SurpriseSpider`).
+  - Spiders (both regular and surprise) are correctly rendered with appropriate sizes based on the rainbow's width.
+  - Rainbow opacity changes correctly based on spider visibility.
+  - Button text updates correctly.
+- **Task Management:**
+  - Task 7 is complete.
+  - Task 13 (Refine `AddSpiderButton` styling) has been created and is pending.
+- **Repository Status:**
+  - The working tree is clean and the local branch is up to date with `origin/main`.

+### Technical Decisions

+- **Ref Forwarding for `Rainbow` Component:**
+  - Modified the `Rainbow` component to use `React.forwardRef`.
+This was critical to allow `App.jsx` to obtain a ref to the `Rainbow`'s underlying DOM element and accurately measure its `offsetWidth`.
+Without this, `rainbowWidth` was consistently `0` initially, preventing spider components from rendering with a visible size.

+### Today's Next Steps

+- Begin work on Task 10: Test Rainbow Opacity Integration.

+### Previous Next Steps

+- Begin work on Task 6: Create Random Spider Selection Utility (`src/utils/spiderUtils.js` and `src/utils/__tests__/spiderUtils.test.js`) (from 2025-05-13) - *Completed today*

+### Preparation for Next Session

+- Review Task 10 details: Test Rainbow Opacity Integration.
+- Prepare to create `src/__tests__/RainbowOpacity.test.jsx`.
+- Understand the requirements for testing opacity changes in conjunction with `App.jsx`'s state and event handling.
+- Plan how to use the `mockRandom` utility (presumably from `../utils/testUtils`) to ensure deterministic testing of both regular and surprise spider scenarios.